igpmn/gees/docs-source/model/households.md

 Each area's household sector is modeled as a single representative household with an exogenous time-varying number of household members,
 $nn_t$.
-The household enteres a net position in debt instruments (e.g. loans, deposits, fixed-income securities, etc.) with the local financial sector, $bh_t$, and holds a portfolio of claims on production capital in all areas (including the local area), $\tsum_a s_{a,t} \, ex_{a,t}\, pk^a_t
+The household enters a net position in debt instruments (e.g. loans, deposits, fixed-income securities, etc.) with the local financial sector, $bh_t$, and holds a portfolio of claims on production capital in all areas (including the local area), $\tsum_a s_{a,t} \, ex_{a,t}\, pk^a_t